About

 Gabor Maté, Bessel van der Kolk (understanding trauma)

-Joseph Goldstein, Sam Harris, Kynan Tan (meditation and Eastern philosophy)
+Joseph Goldstein, Sam Harris (meditation and Eastern philosophy)

 My Personal Practices